Traditional IRA or Roth IRA?

 Required Minimum Distribution information

-* Earned income includes wages, salaries, tips, professional fees, bonuses, commissions, self-employment income, nontaxable combat pay, military differential pay, taxable alimony and separate maintenance payments.
+* Earned income includes wages, salaries, tips, professional fees, bonuses, commissions, self-employment income, nontaxable combat pay, military differential pay, taxable alimony, separate maintenance payments, difficulty of care payments and certain stipend, fellowship and similar payments to graduate and postdoctoral students.

 Both Sit Traditional and Sit Roth IRAs can be opened using the Sit IRA Application.